Celebrate Beauty in Your Everyday Life

 Silk scrunchies and headbands are quite easy to gently hand wash, and will also be dry for you the next day after laying them flat to dry overnight.

 I hope that this information is helpful.
-And enjoy a bit of silk... everyday!
+And that you enjoy a bit of silk... everyday!